-Our faculty are research specialists in African languages and the literatures and cultures expressed in those languages.
+Our faculty are research specialists in African languages, and the literatures and cultures expressed in those languages.
 Our students train in literary studies, critical applied linguistics, and cultural studies.
-Below are examples of what we’ve been working on during the current academic year.
-Past years can be found here.
+Below are examples of what we’ve been working on during the most recently completed academic year.
+Find past reports here.

 Vlad Dima’s third book, Meaning-Less-Ness in Postcolonial Cinema, is under contract with the Michigan State University Press (forthcoming fall 2022).
 This is a study of meaning and meaninglessness through the figure of the undead beginning with francophone sub-Saharan Africa and extending to postcolonial France.
 The project has three goals: first, to show that the sub-Saharan cinematic image may produce meaning without any attachment to time; second, to argue that meaning is connected instead to the philosophy of negritude, to the notion of rhythm, and to representations of the undead; third, to introduce a new term, the rhythm-sequence, which may accurately measure how meaning, negritude, and the undead all connect with the African moving image.
 Vlad’s second book, The Beautiful Skin: Football, Fantasy, and Cinematic Bodies in African Film, came out in September 2020, also from the Michigan State University Press in September 2020.